It’s common to have difficulty finding a job in your field (or sometimes any job) after graduating.

 But if you try these steps, make adjustments and improve, you WILL find a job after college.

-Good luck and I hope this article gave you new hope, motivation and most importantly – a gameplan you’re excited to move forward with in your job search.
+Good luck and I hope this article gave you new hope, motivation and most importantly – a game plan that you’re ready to move forward with in your job search.

 Get our free PDF with the top 30 interview questions to practice.
 Join 10,000+ job seekers in our email newsletter and we'll send you the 30 must-know questions, plus our best insider tips for turning interviews into job offers.